Bookmobile Service Modifications

 Recognition

 The Hamilton Public Library Board will maintain a donor recognition program in support of this policy.
-The purpose of the donor recognition program is to thank donors, to encourage others to give, and to steward healthy long-term relationships between the Library and its donors.
+The purpose of the donor recognition program is to thank donors, encourage others to give, and steward healthy, long-term relationships between the Library and its donors.
 Every effort is made to ensure that recognition is timely, meaningful to the donor, appropriate and equitable.
 Recognition of donors will conform to established guidelines.

 Donor recognition programs for special fundraising initiatives, such as capital campaigns, will be developed as a part of the campaigns.